 The effect of the new color scheme is more sophisticated and peaceful.
 Now let’s talk about to how-tos.
 You can actually remove the plastic coating (thermofoil) before painting, and some people recommend doing that before painting.
 However, our painter told us that he attempted to do that in his own home, and that it was a disaster!
 Instead, here is the process he followed:

-1) lightly sand the surface of the cabinets, remove dust with dry cloth
+1) Lightly sand the surface of the cabinets, remove dust with dry cloth

-2) apply XIM Primer Sealer Bonder
+2) Apply XIM Primer Sealer Bonder

-3) paint with Sherwin-Williams All-Surface Enamel Latex paint in a semi-gloss finish, 2-4 coats may be needed if using a dark color
+3) Paint with Sherwin-Williams All-Surface Enamel Latex paint in a semi-gloss finish, 2-4 coats may be needed if using a dark color

 The painters draped Allison’s dining table with a dropcloth and painted the cabinet doors with a fine little roller, using paint cans as pedestals.
 They didn’t paint the backs of the doors in order to save Allison some money – it looks fine since the cabinet door interiors are white like the top cabinets.

 Allison wasn’t able to go right back to using those cabinets the day after painting.
 Latex paint may be dry to the touch in a day, but it requires up to 30 days to fully cure, so you’ve got to handle them very carefully for several weeks if you want them to retain the pristine finish over time.
 The doors stayed off for several days before they were put back on the bases.
 Allison has an inside dog and two children, so she kept that plastic on for a full month!
 She did open and close them, but keeping the plastic over them reminded everyone in the family to handle them with care.
 The result?
-Four months later and the cabinets are still perfect.
+Four months later and the melamine kitchen cabinets are still perfect.

 painted melamine base cabinets

-Yet another thing to add to our every-growing list of things you never thought you could (or should) paint!
+Melamine kitchen cabinets: yet another thing to add to our every-growing list of things you never thought you could (or should) paint!
 I’ve got a few more secrets from Allison’s kitchen coming up later this week.
 If you haven’t seen the rest of Allison’s home makeover, check out the post here, here, and here.